Nidhisingh274/Nidhisingh274/README.md

 📍 India

-**Data Science Aspirant** having 1 year 9 months experience in the healthcare industry and proficienct in data analysis, visualization, and machine learning.
+**Data Science Aspirant** having 1 year 9 months experience in the healthcare industry and proficient in data analysis, visualization, and machine learning.

 ---